-This four part series on creating your own information product will start with addressing a vital starting point with product creation: creating a product that will sell.
+This series on creating your own information product will start with addressing a vital starting point with product creation: creating a product that will sell.

 In other words, creating a product that has a hungry audience.